Follow

 This guide explains how to switch your clock to a 24-hour format on the lock screen in Windows 11.

 The lock screen is the image you see when you first turn on your computer or when you lock your session.
-To get to your desktop, you press a key and enter your password.
+You see this before you enter your password to reach your desktop.

 Why use a 24-hour clock?